SilenNaihin/gsheets-scripts/README.md

 - Save
 - Run and authorize for access to external scripts (needed for grabbing websites

+### NOTE: Every time you reorder rows, delete a row, or refresh/reopen the spreadsheet the cells will rerun.
+Ensure that you crtl+c then crtl+shit+v to just paste the content of the cells without the formulas once they are done.

+Here's a link to an example spreadsheet you can copy and use yourself : https://docs.google.com/spreadsheets/d/1mGNvG-PXau_HDDUIhUJe0kngPsxQQTnRr7O5KLZcDp0

 ### There are 4 added functions

 `=WebSEO(D2)`